gpbPiazza/notebook/notes/git_notes.md

 git diff HEAD~1
 ```
 - Use `git cherry-pick {desire-commit-hash}` to get a specific commit from a branch and insert in you working branch

+- Use `git tag -a "<version>" -m "<description version>"` to create a tag
+- Use `git push origin --tags` to publish in the remote repository the local tags
+- Use `git tag` to list all local tags

 ## Git clean
 The command git clean -f -q -- /Users/olaisaac/projects/repos/src/megacorp/partner list is used to remove untracked files from the working directory.
 Here is a breakdown of the command: